 Student Clubs and Organizations Made the Experience

 I chose to attend Cincinnati State because of the opportunities I would have.
-Since the class sizes are much smaller than a 4-year college, I have received much more one on one attention from the professors and always have an opportunity to ask questions.
-I also loved the atmosphere of the college and how easy the building was to navigate when I toured campus.
+Since the class sizes are much smaller than a 4-year college, I have received much more one-on-one attention from the professors and always have an opportunity to ask questions.
+I also loved the atmosphere of the college and how easy the campus was to navigate when I toured campus.

-Being a second-year student in the Occupational Therapy Assistant Technology program, I completed my first semester of fieldwork at the McKie Cincinnati Recreation Commission Location working with children ages 5-12.
-Over the summer, I will be working in a mental health setting in the Cincinnati area for my fieldwork as well.
+As a second-year student in the Occupational Therapy Assistant Technology program, I completed my first semester of fieldwork at the McKie Cincinnati Recreation Commission location working with children ages 5-12.
+In summer, I will be working in a mental health setting in the Cincinnati area for more fieldwork experience.

-My favorite part of about being a Cincinnati State student is how easy it is to get involved with other students and clubs.
+My favorite part of being a Cincinnati State student is how easy it is to get involved with other students through clubs.
 In my first year, I was the chair of the service committee and the outreach committee for the Honors Club.
 I was able to plan events, parties, and meet so many different people.
-At this time, I also joined Phi Theta Kappa.
-At the beginning of my second year, I was named the President of the Student Occupational Therapy Assistant Club (SOTA club).
-There are so many different clubs and ways to get involved with other students on campus.
-Being an involved student on campus has made my experience at Cincinnati State so incredible.
-Through my involvements in different clubs, I have made so many new friends, as well as continue to build relationships with my professors.
-Not only are the clubs involved through the Cincinnati State Community, but in the overall Cincinnati Community as well.
-We have been able to go out in our own community and make a difference through multiple service projects.
+I also joined Phi Theta Kappa, the student honor society.
+At the beginning of my second year, I became the President of the Student Occupational Therapy Assistant Club (SOTA).

 I am from West Chester, Ohio, and I graduated from Bishop Fenwick High School in 2019.
 In my free time, I play acoustic music at restaurants around Cincinnati and spend time writing and recording with my band, The Wonderlands.